josdejong/jsoneditor/README.md

     browserify ./index.js -o ./jsoneditor.custom.js -s JSONEditor --ignore-missing

-TODO: describe how to create a bundle with Ace editor excluded (accounts for 2/3 of the total size of the library).
+The Ace editor, used in mode `code`, accounts for about 75% of the total size of the library.
+To exclude the Ace editor from the bundle:

+    browserify ./index.js -o ./jsoneditor.custom.js -s JSONEditor --ignore-missing -x brace -x brace/mode/json -x brace/ext/searchbox